LiuShuoJiang/algorithm-notes/Leetcode/0700-0799/0739-daily-temperatures/README.md

 }
 ```

-2. **First Smaller Element to the Right (Increasing Monotonic Stack)**
+Case 2: **First Smaller Element to the Right (Increasing Monotonic Stack)**

 - **Property**: Use an increasing monotonic stack.
 - **Why**: To find the next smaller element, the stack should pop larger elements when a smaller element is encountered.

 ```C++
 vector<int> nextSmallerElementRight(const vector<int>& nums) {